Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 Most of you probably haven't heard about Nutritional Yeast until now.
 I highly recommend you give it a try.
-I add it to mashed potatoes, cauliflower, and other vegetables for a nice buttery taste without the fat or calories.
-I also use it as a salt replacement and even feed it to my dog.
-Let's face it - I'm hooked.
+I add it to mashed potatoes, cauliflower, and other vegetables for an excellent buttery taste without the fat or calories.
+I also use it as a salt replacement.

-Do not over-do it.
-Gradually introduce this food to your diet and get the 'green light' from your PCP (Primary Care Physician.)
+Please do not overdo it.
+Gradually introduce this food to your diet and get the 'green light from your PCP (Primary Care Physician.)

 Nutritional Yeast can be found in Health Food Stores and even major food chains such as Whole Foods and Walmart.
-It can also be found online, however, I recommend ordering it from a good, qualified source.
+It can also be found online.
+I recommend ordering it from a good, qualified source.

 For a gluten-free diet, Nutritional Yeast contains no gluten or MSG.

 As with many foods, there can be side effects.
 Always check with your primary doctor before introducing Nutritional Yeast into your present diet.
-If you get the ok signal, be sure to take it easy when you first start using Nutritional Yeast.
+If you get the ok signal, take it easy when first using Nutritional Yeast.
 Do it gradually.
-Also please heed the following:
+Also, please heed the following:

-- People with mold allergy also find it difficult to digest and may experience stomach cramps due to its similarity to molds.
+- People with mold allergy also find it difficult to digest and may experience stomach cramps due to its similarity to mold.

-- Anyone dealing with yeast infection of any kind should avoid using this product in any form.
+- Anyone dealing with yeast infection should avoid using this product in any form.

 - Check the label to make sure calcium has been added.